tailwindlabs/tailwindcss/docs/source/docs/what-is-tailwind.blade.md

 Tailwind is written in [PostCSS](http://postcss.org/) and configured in JavaScript, which means you have the full power of a real programming language at your finger tips.

-Tailwind is more than CSS framework, *it's an engine for creating design systems.*
+Tailwind is more than a CSS framework, *it's an engine for creating design systems.*

 ```js
 const colorPalette = {